collab-project/videojs-record/README.md

 }
 ```

-If your device has multiple audio output devices, use `setAudioOutput(deviceId)` to change
+If your system has multiple audio output devices, use `setAudioOutput(deviceId)` to change
 the active audio output device, and listen for the `audioOutputReady` event to be notified
 when the new output device is active.